 Coming up with triggers for your trigger-based email marketing campaigns is an important place to start thinking about email marketing in general as it forces you to think about your business from end-to-end.

 Automated e-mail campaigns create marketing with momentum.
 Get closer to the client when they are most likely to appreciate and act.
 Automated campaigns can be way more sophisticated than you could ever do manually.
-Use all the data you have: behavior, profile and preferences to tailored the triggered message.
+Use all the data you have: behavior, profile, and preferences to tailor the triggered message.

 Via Jordie van Rijn of EmailMonday.